Caso-source/caso-source.github.io/TryHackMe/skynet.md

 ![](pictures/website-skynet.PNG)

-After running smbmap on the host we can see there are 4 seperate shares.
+After running smbmap on the host we can see there are 4 separate shares.

 ![](pictures/smbmap-skynet.PNG)

-Running gobuster reveals two interesting finds an admin direcory and a mail server called "squirrelmail".
+Running gobuster reveals two interesting finds an admin directory and a mail server called "squirrelmail".

 ![](pictures/gobuster0-skynet.PNG)